Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

   #{["life" 17592186045425] ["life" 17592186045429] ["life" 17592186045428] ["life" 17592186045427] ["learn" 17592186045431] ["learn" 17592186045432] ["learn" 17592186045433] ["learn" 17592186045434]}
   ```

   What's with that result?
-A set of vectors repeating the list name? similar to Clojure, at first glance looks different and it's because it is a different way to interact with a database.
-Let's break it down, first thing we see is the repeating of list name e.g `["life" 17592186045425]` and the same case for "*life*".
-Our schema is defined as `:db.cardinality/many` on the `:list/items` attribute, in other words we are allowing many items being referenced by `:list/items`, that makes the result make sense, it's telling us that the list "life" has many items, each one being a reference.
+A set of vectors repeating the list name?
+It's similar to Clojure, but at first glance looks different.
+This is because it's a different way to interact with a database.
+Let's break that down.

+  The first thing we see is the repeating of list name e.g `["life" 17592186045425]` and the same case for "*life*".
+Our schema is defined as `:db.cardinality/many` on the `:list/items` attribute, in other words we are allowing many items being referenced by `:list/items`.
+That makes the result make sense.
+It's telling us that the list "life" has many items, each one a reference.

 - **Get lists + items different version**